ConservationInternational/trends.earth/docs/source/about/development.rst

    invoke docs-build -f

-The above command will take a few seconds to fun, and then if you look under "docs\\build\\html\\en", you will see the HTML version of the documentation.
+The above command will take a few seconds to run, and then if you look under "docs\\build\\html\\en", you will see the HTML version of the documentation.
 Load the "index.html" file in a web browser to see how it looks.